Koszul duality for operadic categories: Other operad-like structures

 Cyclic operads introduced in~\cite{getzler-kapranov:CPLNGT95} are, roughly speaking, modular operads without the genus grading and contractions~(\ref{Galway}).
 Explicitly, a~cyclic operad is a~functor $\oC : \Fin \to \Vect$ along with operations

-defined for arbitrary disjoint finite sets $S_1$, $S_2$ and symbols $a,b$.
-These operations satisfy axioms~(\ref{piji_caj_z_Jarcina_hrnku}),~(\ref{eq:24}) and~(\ref{Dnes_s_Jaruskou_k_Pakouskum}) of modular operads (without the genus grading).
+indexed by disjoint finite sets $S_1$, $S_2$ and symbols $a,b$.
+These operations satisfy axioms~(\ref{piji_caj_z_Jarcina_hrnku}), (\ref{eq:24}) and~(\ref{Dnes_s_Jaruskou_k_Pakouskum}) of modular operads (without the genus grading).
 Let $\CGr$ be the full subcategory of $\Gr$ consisting of graphs of genus zero whose geometric realizations are contractible, i.e.~which are~trees.
 The local terminal objects of $\Tr$ are corollas $c(\sigma)$, $\sigma \in \Sigma_n$, as in~\eqref{Dasa_Vokata} but without the genus labeling the vertex.
 The chosen local terminal objects are corollas $c_n := c(\id_n)$,~$n \in \bbN$.

 \begin{theorem} The terminal $\CGr$-operad $\termCGr$ is binary quadratic.
 Its algebras are cyclic operads.
-Its Koszul dual $\termCGr^!$ is the operad $\oddCGr$ governing anticyclic operads. \end{theorem}
+Its Koszul dual $\oddCGr :=\termCGr^!$ is the operad whose algebras are anticyclic operads. \end{theorem}

-Anticyclic operads introduced in \cite[\S 2.11]{getzler-kapranov:CPLNGT95} are `odd' versions of cyclic operads, see also \cite[Definition~II.5.20]{markl-shnider-stasheff:book}.
+Anticyclic operads introduced in \cite[\S 2.11]{getzler-kapranov:CPLNGT95} are ``odd'' versions of cyclic operads, see also \cite[Definition~II.5.20]{markl-shnider-stasheff:book}.
 Due to the absence of the operadic units in our setup, the category of anticyclic operads is however isomorphic to the category of ordinary cyclic operads, via the isomorphism given by the suspension of the underlying collection.

 \begin{proof}[Proof of Theorem~\ref{Zitra_letim_do_Bari.}] The proof is a simplified version of calculations in Section~\ref{zitra_budu_pit_na_zal}.
 The soul of the only graph in $\CGr$ with one internal edge is the one on the left of~\eqref{hluboka_deprese_z_voleb} (without the genera, of course), the corresponding operation is~(\ref{v_Galway_jsem_byl}).
 The souls of the only graphs in $\CGr$ with two internal edges are portrayed in~\eqref{Mozna_bude_Ovara_volit_i_Jana.}.
 Let $E$ be the restriction of the collection~(\ref{vcera}) to the virtual isomorphism classes of trees in $\CGr$.
 If $R$ denotes the subspace of $\Free^2(E)$ spanned by $r_2$ in~(\ref{Krammer}), then $\termCGr \cong \Free(E)/(R)$.
 The arguments are the same as in the proof of Theorem~\ref{v_nedeli_si_snad_zaletam_s_NOE}.
 With the material of Section~\ref{zitra_budu_pit_na_zal} at hand, the identification of $\termCGr$-algebras with cyclic operads is~immediate.